Carrollton City

 How many schools are in Carrollton City?

-Carrollton City has 4 schools, including 1 other, 1 high, 1 middle, 1 elementary.
+Carrollton City has 4 schools, including 1 combined, 1 high, 1 middle, 1 elementary.
 Total enrollment is 5,612 students.

 How much does Carrollton City spend per student?